ny-kristof/HololensModelViewerTemplateUnityProject/README.md

 # HololensModelViewerTemplateUnityProject
- This contains a pre-configured project for mixed reality.
+ This repo contains a pre-configured project for mixed reality.